mathml-refresh/mathml-css-proposals/math-variant-explainer.md

   STIX Math font.
 It would not try to look into the (non-existent) STIX Math bold font or emulate bold style from the F glyph of the STIX Math font.
-  However, if STIX Math font is not available and none of the fonts used actually have a glyph for U+1D46D it will may this kind of fallback behavior, as it is done for `font-weight: bold`.
+  However, if STIX Math font is not available and none of the fonts used actually have a glyph for U+1D46D it may use this kind of fallback behavior, as it is done for `font-weight: bold`.

 * Polyfills can emulate MathML behavior of